-Scope note: This property relates an E39 Actor to the E74 Group of which he or she is a member.
+Scope note: This property relates an E39 Actor to the E74 Group of which that E39 Actor is a member.

 Groups, Legal Bodies and Persons, may all be members of Groups.
 A Group necessarily consists of more than one member.